Boating and Fishing

-If you don't fish, or have a boat, there are plenty of other fun activities.
+Amistad National Recreation Area is known for excellent boating and fishing opportunities.
+If you don't fish or have a boat, read on!
+There are plenty of other fun activities.
 Grab your cameras, binoculars, swimsuits, and fins and have fun!

 Viewing Native American Rock Art

 Prehistoric Native American paintings abound in the Amistad area.
 Visitors may view these 4,000 year-old pictographs by boat or on foot.